istio/community/steering/CHARTER.md

 1. The Steering Committee is structured to allow Companies who are most invested in the success of the Istio project to participate in business and non-technical decision-making.
-1. All members should abide by the project Code of Conduct.
+1. All members must abide by the project Code of Conduct.
 1. There are two types of seats on the Steering Committee: Contribution Seats and Community Seats.
+All seats will have an annual term, starting at the completion of each annual Contribution Seat election.
-1. Both Contribution and Community Seats will be appointed beginning in August 2020.
-The appointments for the Contribution and Community seat types will expire on staggered dates.
-After the initial term for both seats, all seats will have an annual term.
+1. Both Contribution and Community Seats will be appointed beginning in
-1. Contribution Seat terms expire on January 31 and Community Seat terms expire on July 31.
-If necessary, a company holding a Contribution Seat may change the appointed individual at any time during the term.
-1. No Company can have more than 5 seats in total on the Steering Committee.
+1. No Company can have more than five seats in total on the Steering Committee.
 1. There shall be nine **Contribution Seats**.
 Their allocation is determined by the approximate effort and expenditure on the Istio project.
-Each year, when Contribution Seat terms begin, the Steering Committee will vote on an exact formula and procedure for determining allocation for the following year.
+Each year, when the Steering Committee term begins, the Steering Committee will vote on an exact formula and procedure for determining allocation for the following year.
 That procedure will be published to the istio/community repository;
 modifications subsequent to the annual publication of rules shall be considered modifications to the Steering Committee Charter.